"What you learn here

 - This appears to be a unique or at least recent phenomenon, however.
 It is stated that he began aging in reverse sometime in the 1970s, and he's as mystified by it as anyone else.
 Other wizards did not have this trait.

 - In the Deverry Cycle, Nevyn the wizard lived over 400 years... but he was fate's plaything and that's not normal.
-One of his rivals, an Old Master, lived to over 200 due to extending his life with magic.
-Typically wizards don't seem to live longer though; only really skilled wizards master the art of living long.
+One of his rivals, an Old Master, lived to over 200 due to extending his life with (Dark) magic.
+Typically wizards don't seem to live longer though; only really skilled wizards master the art of living long, and Light dweomermasters aren't afraid of death because they know they'll reincarnate.

 - Implied in The Elenium — both Sephrenia and Zalasta are centuries old, and the Delphae may live even longer.
 The Church Knights don't appear to have gotten an extended lifespan, but for them magic is a sideline to beating people up the old-fashioned way.